wikknes/EntangleDE/EntangleDE_Methodology_Paper.md

 4. **Differential expression analysis**: Identifies differentially expressed genes using quantum signatures.

+5. **Trajectory analysis**: Optional component that performs quantum-enhanced trajectory inference with branching detection, cellular clustering, and pseudotime ordering.

-5. **Visualization and reporting**: Generates visualizations and reports on the analysis results.
+6. **Visualization and reporting**: Generates visualizations and reports on the analysis results.

 The package provides both a command-line interface and a Python API for integration into existing analysis workflows.